Recently updated on: October 21, 2023

 Sometimes, your friends or colleagues will keep badgering you to join them without knowing what you're going through financially.

 So, it will be better to be honest with your friends and tell them that you can't join for now because of financial reasons.

 Don't be afraid to lose face because you can't spend for now because it is absolutely better than trying to keep up with the Joneses.

 5. Be with people who share your values.

-Lastly, make sure that you are in the midst of people who shares your goals and values because they are the people who will be quick to listen and understand.
+Lastly, make sure that you are with people who share your goals and values because they are the people who will be quick to listen and understand.

-Personal finance is more than just money because it is connected to many aspects of our lives, which includes our social groups and peers.
+Personal finance is more than just money because it is connected to many aspects of our lives, including social groups and peers.

 So, while being part of a group and having peers is great, it may not always be best to join them on things that don't add value to your life, are potentially harmful, or too expensive.